qmk/qmk_firmware/keyboards/dm9records/lain/keymaps/richdawe/readme.md

 ## Changes from default layout

 - Tab and ESC swapped - Tab next to Q, ESC next to A (where Caps Lock usually is)
+- TODO: what other changes?

 TODO:

-make the spaces mod-tap, shift on hold
+- make the spaces mod-tap, shift on hold
+- should B be on the RHS?